 Never get so comfortable in your surroundings that you don’t pay attention when something seems off.
 If your gut feeling tells you that something isn’t right about a place or a person, then listen to it.

 Make sure that you have preparations ready to go in case you have to get out of an area in a hurry.
-In the event of an ISIS strike, an area can become devastated and the essentials may not be available.
+In the event of a terrorist strike, an area can become devastated and the essentials may not be available.

 You should have a survival bag ready to go for every member of your family.
 Time is of the essence in an emergency.
 Keep enough survival supplies ready to get you through 72 hours so that you’re prepared if you’re cut off from food and water.

-In light of today’s news about ISIS, it’s not a matter of if they’ll attack but where and when.
+In light of today’s news about terrorism, it’s not a matter of if they’ll attack but where and when.
 Your best defense is awareness and preparedness.